szikszail/dotenv-ng/README.md

 OTHER_NULL_VARIABLE=NULL
 UNDEFINED_VARIABLE=undefined
 OTHER_UNDEFINED_VARIABLE=UNDEFINED
-LITERAL_NULL_VARIABLE="null" # to use these special values as string, set them as string
+LITERAL_NULL_VARIABLE="null" # to use these particular values as strings set them as a string
 ```

 ### Parsing